'Relief and gratitude': Maya Moore describes Jonathan Irons' freedom

 "Well, apparently, I couldn't keep standing," Moore joked Thursday in a national video conference call.
 "I fell to my knees.
 It felt so surreal to watch him walking on the other side of those doors."

 It was like winning a championship, said Moore, who should know.
-The former national and Olympic champion helped the Lynx to four WNBA titles.
+The former NCAA and Olympic champion helped lead the Lynx to four WNBA titles.

 "Just relief and gratitude, when I saw him walking out," she said.
 "In this journey there is so much to my life that I just do privately. … I don't really make it a huge priority to tell every single thing that I do every single day about my life.
 But one of the things I have wanted to share is the work in the criminal justice reform space, sharing and talking about Jonathan's life."